RedHatGov/serverless-workshop-code/lifeline/README.md

 ### Running notes
 * for geo-location to work you have to serve the app via https
 * for geo-location to work on mobile, settings must not be actively denying GPS access
+* to set/change env vars for your common/dev/prod setups use the `.env` files

 ## Dev/Test/Debug
 ### Develop with on OpenShift using odo